Sparrow-benjamin/alx-low_level_programming/0x08-recursion/README.md

-a function that returns 1 if the input integer is a prime number, otherwise return 0.
+a function that returns 1 if a string is a palindrome and 0 if not.